Corporate & Social Responsibility

 Preserving and protecting biodiversity is a key challenge for the ecological transition, one of the four strategic focusses of Societe Generale’s CSR ambition.
 Indeed, the sustainable management of living natural resources and the preservation of our biodiversity are pivotal to ensuring the durability of the ecosystems that human life and our societies’ economic activity depend on.

-As a responsible economic player, Societe Generale has joined a collective approach by signing the French “Entreprises pour l’Environnement” association’s EpE charter.
+As a responsible economic player, Societe Generale has joined a collectif approach with EpE (the French Association of Companies for the Environment) by signing the Eco d'Eau Charter.
 It commits the Bank to monitoring any possible leaks and deploying measures to reduce water consumption on all its new sites in France and abroad.

 Resource-saving equipment